SWCE/keyval-resource/README.md

 Implements a resource that passes key values between jobs without using any external resource such as git/s3 etc.

+## Thanks

+This resource was implemented based on the [time resource](https://github.com/concourse/time-resource)

 ## Source Configuration

 ``` YAML